Writ-1/Fall2020-S10/docs/food-and-brand-lab.md

 + What role did journalists play in the case study?
 What's different about the type of writing Martha White was doing compared to Stephanie Lee?

-+ What role did scientists play in the case study?
++ What parts did scientists play in the events described in this case study?
  Think of both the scientists in Wansink's lab, and external scientists as well.

 + What are ways that the case study connects to Figdor?
 Find specific textual evidence from both to support the connection.